-As you might know, there were a lot of interesting and distinct era's in jewelry that spanned decades, centuries.
-And although the periods do sometimes overlap one another, the following is a widely accepted breakdown of the historical era's.
+As you might know, there were a lot of interesting and distinct eras in jewelry that spanned decades, centuries.
+And although the periods sometimes overlap, the following is a widely accepted breakdown of the historical periods.
 Let's fly through them!

 This style was mainly seen in decorative arts during the Victorian era, the period Queen Victoria reigned.
 The Victorian era is known for its eclectic revival and interpretation of historic styles but also for the cross-cultural influences from the Middle East and Asia.
 Jewelry from this period can be recognized by working in yellow of pink gold, the use of seed pearls, colored precious stones or paste and the use of memorial jewelry.

 This is also referred to as Jugendstil or Arts & Crafts, an international movement and style of art and architecture.
 Jewelry from this period is often very romantic, has floral motifs in the design, symmetrical designs, fluent and elegant, made with pastel colored enamel and the use of seed pearls, natural materials, such as horn.
 The Belle Epoque saw more and more opulent diamond, pearls, white gold and platinum jewelry.
 All made for the new aristocracy.
 This new style had its origins in the 18th century French Decorative Arts; Garlands, leafs, festoons of flowers, fluttering bows and ribbons.
 All with an intricately done lace like quality, which demanded a light weight, but robust precious metal such as platinum.

 The Edwardian era is overlapping with the ‘Belle Epoque'.
 It was a period of great wealth for the upper classes, led by the luxury-loving King Edward.
 Platinum as a precious metal became quite popular.
 Also, former motifs of the 1890’s such as crescent or star brooches and traditional motifs as bows, ribbons and lace.
 The diamonds were big and the design a bit more sleek.